 Can You Pass This World War II Quiz?

 Hitler.
 Mussolini.
 Churchill.
 Roosevelt.
 These are just a few of the iconic names in World War II.
-Everyone thinks that they are an expert when it comes to World War II — which lasted ...
+Everyone thinks that they are an expert when it comes to World War II — which lasted over ...

 click here to read more